MicrosoftDocs/defender-docs/defender-xdr/eval-defender-office-365-architecture.md

 |Safe Attachments for SharePoint, OneDrive, and Microsoft Teams|In addition, Safe Attachments for SharePoint, OneDrive, and Microsoft Teams offers an extra layer of protection for files that have been uploaded to cloud storage repositories.|[Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](/defender-office-365/safe-attachments-for-spo-odfb-teams-about)|
 |Safe Links|Safe Links is a feature that provides URL scanning and rewriting within inbound email messages and offers verification of those links before they are delivered or clicked.|[Safe Links in Microsoft Defender for Office 365](/defender-office-365/safe-links-about)|

-For more detailed information about the capabilities included with Microsoft Defender for Office, see [Microsoft Defender for Office 365 service description](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
+For more detailed information about the capabilities included with Microsoft Defender for Office 365, see [Microsoft Defender for Office 365 service description](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## Review architecture requirements